hfp/libxstream/samples/ozaki/README.md

 registers its host allocations with the CUDA runtime whenever the application links it, so no action is needed here;
 `LIBXSTREAM_VERBOSE=2` reports how many were accepted.
-`LIBXSTREAM_CUDA_PIN=0` leaves them unregistered, which makes the cuBLAS transfers pageable — several times slower, and no longer comparable to the Ozaki row.
+`LIBXSTREAM_PIN=0` leaves them unregistered, which makes the cuBLAS transfers pageable — several times slower, and no longer comparable to the Ozaki row. `LIBXSTREAM_PIN=2` loads the CUDA runtime when the application did not link it, which is what a wrapper driver needs: it links `libOpenCL` alone, so the default setting finds no entry point and registers nothing.

 Two properties to keep in mind when reading the numbers.
 The mode printed alongside the timing is the one that was requested: whether a